The Scarlet Web

-The Scarlet Web is a 1954 British second feature second feature ('B') crime film directed by Charles Saunders and starring Griffith Jones, Hazel Court and Zena Marshall.
+The Scarlet Web is a 1954 British second feature ('B') crime film directed by Charles Saunders and starring Griffith Jones, Hazel Court and Zena Marshall.
 It was written by Doreen Montgomery.

 Plot

 Jake Winter is just released from prison, where he has been working undercover for an insurance company, in cooperation with the police.
 He is approached by Laura Vane who asks him to steal a letter from a blackmailer who has targeted her husband.
 At her apartment Winter is drugged, and on waking finds himself alone with the body of a woman.
 The police suspect him of murder.
 Winter's boss at the insurance company, Susan Honeywell, believes he is innocent.
 They find a connection between Vane and the dead woman's husband Charles Dexter.
 Honeywell visits Dexter but is drugged and left in a kitchen with the gas on.
 The police and Winter arrive just in time to rescue her and arrest Vane and Dexter.